tlhunter/vimrc/bundle/yajs/README.md

     Plugin 'othree/yajs.vim'

-### 2.0

-The major change in 2.0 is the basic object/method data comes from Mozilla's WebIDL.
-Current master branch is 2.0 beta.
-If it's not stable for you.
-You can `git checkout 1.6`.

 ### Performance Issue

 **yajs.vim** is not good on performance.
 If you are using a slow computer.
 You might feel lag while moving the cursor.
 You can try disable [cursorline](http://vimdoc.sourceforge.net/htmldoc/options.html#%27cursorline%27) and [colorcolumn](http://vimdoc.sourceforge.net/htmldoc/options.html#%27colorcolumn%27), or reduce the number of [synmaxcol](http://vimdoc.sourceforge.net/htmldoc/options.html#%27synmaxcol%27).
 Another possible solution is change to [neovim](https://neovim.io/)